 If you suffer from aching, swollen legs, or have varicose veins, you may have a condition called venous insufficiency.
-At Lakewood Cardiovascular Consultants, in Bradenton, Florida, Erick E. Calderon, MD, FACC, FSCAI, diagnoses venous insufficiency and offers customized treatments to restore your vascular health.
+At Lakewood Cardiovascular Consultants, in Bradenton and Sarasota County, Florida, Erick E. Calderon, MD, FACC, FSCAI, diagnoses venous insufficiency and offers customized treatments to restore your vascular health.
 To learn more, book an appointment online or over the phone today.

 Your arteries carry blood to the different parts of your body, and your veins bring your blood back to your heart.
 The veins in your legs have to work against gravity to push your blood back up through your body.
 These veins have tiny valves that help your blood move efficiently and prevent it from flowing backward.
 When there is a problem with these valves, you have what’s called venous insufficiency.
 Venous insufficiency causes a variety of uncomfortable symptoms, including: